Free German Trade Union Federation: Function

 The FDGB held official responsibility for setting work norms, through negotiating with management, protecting workers from management caprice, and enforcing GDR labor code and worker protections.
 It was active for social tasks for its members, which included hospital visits, presenting awards, giving gifts on special anniversaries, even organizing health spas and the hard-to-get holiday bookings through its own holiday service.
 It was also involved in recruiting members for military functions, incentivizing recruitment with small benefits and occasional peer pressure.
 Large numbers of workers and employees were recruited to the paramilitary organization Combat Groups of the Working Class through the FDGB.
 The FDGB was criticised for holding too much power and making the process of firing a worker lengthy and difficult.

-In the SED's totalitarian system, the FDGB was in charge of ideological conformity within companies and workplaces.
+In the SED's one-party system, the FDGB was in charge of ideological conformity within companies and workplaces.
 Membership in the FDGB was voluntary, but unofficially it was hardly possible to develop a career without joining.
 In 1986, 98% of all workers and employees were organized in the FDGB, which had 9.6 million members.
 This meant that it was nominally one of the world's largest trade unions.
 As well as improving members’ career chances, membership in the FDGB also offered various "concessions".
 The FDGB's ultimate function was the enforcement of the SED's Marxist-Leninist ideology and prevention of dissent in the workplace.